1wunderkind/loopgpt-backend/DEPLOYMENT_GUIDE.md

-# TheLoopGPT.ai Deployment Guide
+# LooptOS Deployment Guide

-Complete guide to deploying the LoopGPT backend to Supabase.
+Complete guide to deploying the LooptOS backend to Supabase.

 ---